Home

 Thirdly, machine learning is not a fully automated process.
 As any practitioner can say, machine learning requires you to make a lot of smart decisions in order to make the whole process successful.

-Data Science and Machine Learning process
+Data Science and Machine Learning Process

 ML project